Lifecycle Email Marketing: Revolution In Email Marketing

 3. At-risk Customers

-These are customers who were active at one point, but they missed the time they were supposed to build another purchase.
+These are customers who were active at one point, but they missed the time they were supposed to build other purchase.

 But if you sell a big line of consumable products (makeup, for instance), you may consider someone at-risk if they fail to make a purchase every thirty days.
 Turn at-risk customers back into active customers before they blunder.